 3.18 For example, why should blackhole expenditures be taken into account in working out taxable income under the current law?
 Given the current structure of the law, it could be argued that they shouldn't.
-(Usually, this is because such expenditure is not incurred in the course of gaining assessable income, i.e. it is often incurred too soon in the commercial process.)
-The only reason they will become 'deductible' is because of a policy rationale that says decreases in net assets that result from non-private activities should be taken into account.
-That rationale is not yet reflected in the structure of our law, but would be under the Tax Value Method.
+(Usually, this is because such expenditure is where the current law recognises blackhole expenditures, it does so not on the basis of its underlying principles, but by virtue of specific legislative amendments.
+Without these, it would not recognise such expenditures as deductible, because they are not incurred in the course of gaining assessable income, i.e. it is income (e.g. they are often incurred too soon in the commercial process.)
+The only reason they will become 'deductible' is because of process).
+Any amendments to this general situation are based on a policy rationale that says decreases in net assets that result resulting from nonprivate activities should be taken into account.
+That rationale is not yet would be reflected in the structure of our law, but would be the law under the Tax Value Method, without need for specific rules.